An Environmentally Sustainable Maritime Singapore

 GreenTransport-maritime environment responsiblity

 The imperative to grow our port, and develop our International Maritime Centre, must be accompanied by efforts to protect the marine environment and tackle climate change.
-For example, we conduct environmental impact assessments (EIA) before commencing development projects.

 Resources